Feed your hair a diet rich in vitamins, minerals and antioxidants to prevent hair loss

 A mineral important for tissue growth and repair.
 Additional benefit: keeps oil glands surrounding hair follicles in good working order.
 Low Zinc can result in hair loss, slower growth or dandruff.

-Foods that Promote Hair Growth
+Foods for Hair Growth

 - Protein.
 Liver, brewer’s yeast, eggs, beans, cottage cheese, fish, yoghurt, and tofu.